brospars/DiscourseRelaxUsername/README.md

 # DiscourseRelaxUsername

-This Discourse plugin relaxes the username restrictions some via monkey patches.
-This is likely only applicable to Obsidian's server.
+This Discourse plugin relaxes the username restrictions to allow edx usernames.